 Cloud Deployment Models: Explained with Detailed Comparison

-When companies talk about migrating to the cloud, it is a general assumption that they are bringing their on-premise workload to the public cloud without switching clouds.
+When companies talk about cloud migration, it is a general assumption that they are bringing their on-premise workload to the public cloud without switching clouds.
 But with cloud deployment models, the possibilities are aplenty.
 However, GitLab, a startup famous for its developing tools, migrated from Microsoft Azure to Google Cloud Platform as mentioned in the official GitLab statement.

 The company wanted to adopt cloud-native practices and use microservices and containers, which have become a critical factor in modern software development.
 Also, Kubernetes turned out to be a beneficial choice for them since it allows elastic scaling from a couple of users to millions.